stabilityprotocol/docs/docs/developers/atm.md

 ## How It Works

 Whenever a user makes a transaction on STABILITY, such as calling a smart contract function, the fee they pay is not entirely allocated to the block producer.
-Instead, the fee is split according to a preset percentage between the `validator` who included the transaction in a block, and `smart contract` that was the target or “destination” of the transaction​.
+Instead, the fee is split according to a preset percentage between the `validator` who included the transaction in a block, and the `smart contract` that was the target or “destination” of the transaction​.

 For instance, if the split is 50/50 by default, half the fee goes to the `validator` and half to the `smart contract`.
 This split percentage is configurable by the protocol and may be adjusted.
 The mechanism provides continuous rewards to dapp owners.